rodneyshupe/Cookbook/.context/recipe-style-guide.rst

 .. note::

-   This is a context/reference document for humans and AI assistants (Claude, Gemini/Antigravity, Copilot, etc.).
+   This is a context/reference document for humans and AI coding assistants (whichever editor or agent is in use).
 Its purpose is to define the **canonical, consistent format, tone, and voice** for recipe files so that existing recipes can be rewritten to match and new ones authored to fit.
    It is not part of any published book.